-The Intelligent System Lab at University of Pittsburgh conducts research on On-device AI, Mobile and embedded systems, Mobile and connected health, Cyber-physical systems, Internet of Things, and more!
+The Intelligent System Lab at University of Pittsburgh conducts pioneering research at the intersection between AI and computer systems.
+Our current research focuses on Spatial Intelligence, Multimodal Generative AI, On-device AI, Mobile and embedded systems, Mobile and connected health, Cyber-physical systems, Internet of Things, and more!

 Our projects: